libavg/libavg/sphinxdoc/misc.rst

             and then creates an image node that displays that bitmap. :py:attr:`nodeAttrs` is a dictionary containing constructor parameters for the node.

+        .. py:method:: getElementPos(elementID) -> Point2D

+            Returns the position of an element.

+        .. py:method:: getElementSize(elementID) -> Point2D

+            Returns the original size of an element.

     .. autoclass:: TestHelper